andrico1234/personal-blog/content/blog/000-the-dilemmas-you'll-face-when-creating-a-web-component-library.md

 - code snippets
 - tips on writing web components
-- deep dives into the specific technologies I bring up.
+- deep dives into the specific technologies I bring up

 Instead, this series focuses on the different dilemmas you might face when creating a component library.
 The series aims to provide enough guidance to help you make the right choice for your use-case, by presenting the problem space along with a handful of different solutions.